 Elastic bands (different sizes and thickness)

-Paint the cardboard tube and lolly ticks and let dry.
+Paint the cardboard tube and lolly sticks and let dry.

 Cut out a hole at the end of the tissue box for the cardboard tube.